Paradigm4/finance/README.md

 SciDB is able to produce this kind of join efficiently and in parallel.
 But the query is a bit complicated.
-The example begins by creating an example auxiliary "event" array that contains a few 'events' and time points of interest.
+The example begins by creating an example auxiliary event array that contains a few 'events' and time points of interest.
 This array could just as easily be two-dimensional (or higher) with symbol-specific events, but we keep it simple here to illustrate the key ideas.
 ```